 a whitelist button on the relevant application.
 Once you are ready to go “live” you just disable Leaning Mode and

 Admin By Request starts revoking admin rights.

 Please review the videos below and check our FAQ page

 .
 If this does not answer your question,

 please feel free to contact us using the top menu.
-If you need to purchase a license, please contact us and use the Quote options.
+If you need to purchase a license, please contact us or use the Quote option at the top.